In this section

 Exceptional heart surgery outcomes

-Parents find hope, reassurance and compassion as Herma Heart Center caregivers focus unmatched expertise on their child.
-Herma Heart Center sets the bar for excellence nationally when it comes to successfully repairing some of the most complicated cardiac problems.
+Parents find hope, reassurance and compassion as Herma Heart Institute caregivers focus unmatched expertise on their child.
+Herma Heart Institute sets the bar for excellence nationally when it comes to successfully repairing some of the most complicated cardiac problems.
 For example, we have the best survival rate in the world for treating hypoplastic left heart syndrome, a critical condition in which a baby is born with only half of the heart functioning.

 We set the standard for other complicated heart surgeries, as well, offering 96 percent or better survival rates for highly complex procedures including: